telemersion/telemersive-router/README.md

-# tpf-switchboard
+# Telemersive Switchboard

-*tpf-switchboard* is a service with a JSON API to manage different types of UDP proxies.
+*Telemersive Switchboard* is a service with a JSON API to manage different types of UDP proxies.
 UDP proxies are way to establish UDP connections between clients from behind NAT firewalls.
 The UDP proxies support several connection topologies.

 It is written in [Python](https://www.python.org/) and uses the